How to Reduce Sensitivity to Light After LASIK

 What to Do Should Light Sensitivity Persist

-If you experience issues with light sensitivity for a few days and see no change, be sure to get in touch with our team.
+If you experience issues with light sensitivity for a few days and see no change, be sure to get in touch with our team of eye doctors.
 We will check to ensure that you are healing properly and make sure that you receive the care that you need when it is most needed.

 Schedule a Consultation for Laser Vision Correction